IFM Investors: Corporate responsibilities

 IFM Investors has been a signatory to the United Nations-supported Principles for Responsible Investment (UNPRI) since 2008 and has a Group Corporate Environmental, Social & Government Policy that determines its approach to the governance of investee entities.
 The firm is committed to reducing the carbon impact of its investments, targeting net zero greenhouse gas emissions across asset classes by 2050.

+Ownership

+IFM Investors is owned by a collective of 15 Australian and one UK pension fund.